FlippieCoetser/GitHub.Workflow/README.md

 # Code Repository and Branching Strategy

-This document provides a guideline for the code repository and branching strategy you should follow.
+This document provides a guideline for your code repository and branching strategy to follow.
-To interact with GitHub and follow along you will need to install [git](https://git-scm.com/) on your local machine and ensure you have an account registered on [GitHub](www.github.com).
+To interact with GitHub and follow along, you will need to install [git](https://git-scm.com/) on your local machine and ensure you have an account registered on [GitHub](www.github.com).

-Depending on your role within the team you will use one of the following workflows:
+Depending on your role within the team, you will use one of the following workflows:

 1. Product Management workflow